-This months blog posts are all about saving you time!
-I’ll be helping you get out of your housework rut and will be giving you some amazing tips and tricks for organising housework.
+This month’s blog posts are all about saving you time!
+I’ll be helping you get out of your housework rut and will be giving you some fantastic tips and tricks for organising housework.

 Finding a simple and easy-to-follow cleaning schedule is the key to keeping on top of household chores.

-Most of us have jobs, kids and a hectic schedule we need to consider before we even think about our daily and weekly chore list!
-This can often push keeping the house clean to the bottom of our priorities.
+Most of us have jobs, kids, and a hectic schedule we need to consider before we even think about our daily and weekly chore list!
+Family commitments can often push keeping the house clean to the bottom of our priorities.

-If your house is overly cluttered you might need to eliminate some of the clutter before you start.
-Marie Kondo’s book: The Life-Changing magic of tidying up is a great place to start, as she gently helps you decide what to keep and what to let go of.
-She works through all the categories in your home in a gentle and sensitive manner, encouraging you to keep only the items you truly love!
+If your house is overly cluttered, you might need to eliminate some of the clutter before starting to clean.
+Marie Kondo’s book: The Life-Changing Magic of tidying up is a great place to begin, as she gently helps you decide what to keep and what to let go.
+She works through all the categories in your home gently and sensitively, encouraging you to keep only the items you truly love!

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 I’ve created this daily housework checklist ready for you to print off and stick somewhere you can tick off each day!
-If you’re a working mom try to do these quick jobs before you leave the house in the morning!
-If you’re a stay at home mom, try to get as much done before the rest of the family get up (not an easy task I know!)
+If you’re a working mom, try to do these quick jobs before leaving the house in the morning!
+If you’re a stay at home mom, read this post and try to get as much done before the rest of the family get up (not an easy task, I know!)

-I will also be giving you a housekeeping checklist, this is an extensive list of all the jobs need to be regularly done in your home.
+I will also be giving you a housekeeping checklist; it is an extensive list of all the jobs that need to be done in your home regularly.
 Our housework timetable will cover most of these jobs in a chores rota system!
-I will also be creating a beautiful housework planner full of free printable housework routine charts, to give you the best house cleaning schedule and cleaner planner, you can download all that without even spending a penny!
+I will also create a beautiful housework planner full of free printable housework routine charts to give you the best house cleaning schedule and cleaner planner.
+You can download all that without even spending a penny!
 Hooray!

 How to start organising housework